TiagoMMDavid/MidiMapper/README.md

 - Profile management
     - Create unlimited profiles with sets of macros
     - Customize macros
+        - Add/Edit/Delete
+        - Add a title to describe a macro
+        - Support for keyboard/mouse actions as macros
     - Save profiles to `.txt` files
     - Load profiles into MidiMapper